 I received the 2019 Derek C. Bok Award for Excellence in Graduate Student Teaching of Undergraduates, and have experience teaching for courses on borders and immigration, survey methodology, and qualitative research methods.

 As a first-generation college student, I attended Rice University, from where I earned a B.A. in Political Science and Policy Studies.
-I am grateful for the support of the Ralph Bunche Summer Institute, the Mellon Mays Undergraduate Fellowship, the Hispanic Scholarship Consortium, and my hometown Lockhart, Texas.
+I am grateful for the support of the Ralph Bunche Summer Institute, the Mellon Mays Undergraduate Fellowship, the Hispanic Scholarship Consortium.